Zucchini and summer squash frittata

 Heat the oil in an oven-proof skillet over a medium flame and add the onion.
 Cook for 5 minutes or until the onions are translucent and fragrant.

-Meanwhile, crack the eggs in the bowl and mix until the whites and yolks are well combined.
+Meanwhile, crack the eggs in the bowl and whisk until the whites and yolks are well combined.
 Add the squash, the shredded Gruyere or Gouda, and 1/4 tsp of salt and stir to combine.
 Pour into the pan with the hot onions and stir again to combine.

 Cook the eggs and squash, undisturbed (no more stirring!), on the stove top for 8-10 minutes, until the edges of the eggs begin to set.

 Meanwhile, combine the panko, garlic, Parmesan, remaining salt, and pepper in a small bowl and set aside.
-When you're ready to put the frittata in the oven, pour the panko mixture evenly over the top of the frittata.
+When you're ready to put the frittata in the oven, sprinkle the panko mixture evenly over the top of the frittata.

 Put in the oven and bake, uncovered, until the eggs are set in the middle, about 12-15 minutes.
 If the panko topping starts to brown, cover it loosely with tin foil until the eggs are cooked.